 In the TED Talk above, Duckworth says the best way to build grit in kids is “growth mindset,” an idea developed by Carol Dweck, a Stanford University psychologist.
 Growth mindset is the belief that the ability to learn can change with effort.
 When kids understand the brain grows in response to a challenge, they are more likely to persevere when they fail.
 They cultivate grit when they know the qualities they need for success can be developed through dedication and effort.

 Dweck has found that people with “growth mindsets” are more resilient and tend to push through struggle because they believe that hard work is part of the process and they do not believe that failure is a permanent condition.
 In a growth mindset, students understand that their talents and abilities can be developed through effort, good teaching, and persistence.
-The opposite of a growth mindset is a fixed mindset.
-Children with a fixed mindset believe they have a certain amount of brains and talent and nothing can change that.

 3. Do not raise entitled children